“How much does it cost?”

 The internet has lowered the “marginal cost of generosity”

 Thirty years ago, gatekeepers controlled the world.
 If you wanted to publish a book you needed a connection.

 The internet has eliminated many gatekeepers and lowered the marginal costs of everything to zero.
 Every day, people make edits to wikipedia, share code on github and offer advice on Medium and other platforms — for free.

 As Godin says, the internet has “lowered the marginal cost of generosity”

 Many people ask me “how will you monetize?” or “how do you plan on building a business?”

 We are missing the point.
-I have found that the internet means that I can connect with hundreds of people a year from anywhere in the world who I am excited to talk to and help.
+The internet means that I can connect with hundreds of people a year from anywhere in the world who I am excited to talk to and help.

-I pursue and create the work that I am most inspired to create.
+I create the work that I am most inspired to create.
 I do it for the reward from helping people and from the satisfaction of creating work I am proud of.